 July 22, 2021

-For every child, an exciting milestone is when the teeth begin to become loose.
+For every child, an exciting milestone is when their teeth begin to become loose.
 However, this is not so exciting when you are an adult.
 You don’t have new teeth coming in to replace the ones you have now.
-There are all sorts of different reasons for loose and lost teeth as an adult, including periodontal disease, tooth decay, and dental injuries.
+There are all sorts of reasons for having loose teeth as an adult, including gum disease, tooth decay, and dental injuries.
 If you have a loose tooth, the most important thing you should do is act quickly.
-Continue reading to learn which steps you should take if you find yourself in this situation.
+Continue reading to learn what steps you should take if you find yourself in this situation.

 See Your Dentist

 As soon as you realize that your tooth is loose, you should give your dentist a call and schedule an emergency visit.
-The longer you go with your loose tooth, the less likely it will be that your dentist will be able to save it.
-Do your best to receive treatment within 12 to 24 hours in order to maximize the probability of restoring your smile to health.
+The longer you go with your loose tooth, the less likely your dentist will be able to save it.
+Do your best to receive treatment within 12 to 24 hours to maximize the probability of restoring your smile.

 Avoid Wiggling Your Tooth